nbreznau/ESS-PPSP-course/README.md

 Boeri, Tito.
 2010.
 “Immigration to the Land of Redistribution.” _Economica_ 77(308):651–87.

 Brady, David and Ryan Finnigan.
 2014.
-“Does Immigration Undermine Public Support for Social Policy?”
-American Sociological Review 79(1):17–42.
+“Does Immigration Undermine Public Support for Social Policy?” _American Sociological Review_ 79(1):17–42.

 Burgoon, Brian.
 2014.
-“Immigration, Integration, and Support for Redistribution in Europe.”
-World Politics 66(3):365–405.
+“Immigration, Integration, and Support for Redistribution in Europe.” _World Politics_ 66(3):365–405.

 Dancygier, Rafaela M. and David D. Laitin.
 2014.
-“Immigration into Europe: Economic Discrimination, Violence, and Public Policy.”
-Annual Review of Political Science 17(1).
+“Immigration into Europe: Economic Discrimination, Violence, and Public Policy.” _Annual Review of Political Science_ 17(1).

 Eger, Maureen A. and Andrea Bohman.
 2016.
-“The Political Consequences of Contemporary Immigration.”
-Sociology Compass 10(10):877–92.
+“The Political Consequences of Contemporary Immigration.” _Sociology Compass_ 10(10):877–92.

 Emmenegger, Patrick and Robert Klemmensen.
 2013.
 “What Motivates You?
-The Relationship between Preferences for Redistribution and Attitudes toward Immigration.”
-Comparative Politics 45(2):227–46.
+The Relationship between Preferences for Redistribution and Attitudes toward Immigration.” _Comparative Politics_ 45(2):227–46.

 Golder, Matt.
 2016.
-“Far Right Parties in Europe.”
-Annual Review of Political Science 19(1):477–97.
+“Far Right Parties in Europe.” _Annual Review of Political Science_ 19(1):477–97.

 Hainmueller, Jens and Daniel J. Hopkins.
 2014.
-“Public Attitudes Toward Immigration.”
-Annual Review of Political Science 17(1):225–49.
+“Public Attitudes Toward Immigration.” _Annual Review of Political Science_ 17(1):225–49.

 Herda, Daniel.
 2010.
 “How Many Immigrants?
-Foreign-Born Population Innumeracy in Europe.”
-Public Opinion Quarterly 74(4):674–95.
+Foreign-Born Population Innumeracy in Europe.” _Public Opinion Quarterly_ 74(4):674–95.

 Mewes, Jan and Steffen Mau.
 2013.
-“Globalization, Socio-Economic Status and Welfare Chauvinism: European Perspectives on Attitudes toward the Exclusion of Immigrants.”
-International Journal of Comparative Sociology 54(3).
+“Globalization, Socio-Economic Status and Welfare Chauvinism: European Perspectives on Attitudes toward the Exclusion of Immigrants.” _International Journal of Comparative Sociology_ 54(3).

 OECD/EU.
-2015.
-Indicators of Immigrant Integration, 2015: Settling In.
+2015. _Indicators of Immigrant Integration, 2015: Settling In_.
 Paris.

 Röth, Leonce, Alexandre Afonso, and Dennis C. Spies.
 2017.
-“The Impact of Populist Radical Right Parties on Socio-Economic Policies.”
-European Political Science Review 1–26.
+“The Impact of Populist Radical Right Parties on Socio-Economic Policies.” _European Political Science Review_ 1–26.

 Sides, John and Jack Citrin.
 2007.
-“European Opinion about Immigration: The Role of Identities, Interests and Information.”
-British Journal of Political Science 37(3):477–504.
+“European Opinion about Immigration: The Role of Identities, Interests and Information.” _British Journal of Political Science_ 37(3):477–504.